Theft Lawyer in Tampa

 - When the stolen property is valued from $300 to $19,999, the charge is third-degree grand theft, punishable upon conviction with a $5,000 fine and five years in prison.

 - Second-degree grand theft is charged when the stolen property is valued at $20,000 to $99,999.
-A second-degree grand theft conviction is punishable with a $10,000 fine and fifteen years in prison.
+A second-degree grand theft conviction is punishable with a $10,000 fine and 15 years in prison.

 Actual sentences for theft vary and depend on the specifics of the charge and the defendant’s criminal history.
-Defendants with prior convictions for theft will face more serious charges and penalties.
+Defendants with prior convictions for theft will face more serious charges and penalties if they are convicted.
+The most important thing you can do to protect yourself when you’re facing criminal charges is to work with an experienced defense attorney.

 If you hold a professional license in Florida, you can expect disciplinary action from your professional licensing board after a theft conviction.
 If you are an immigrant, a theft conviction could make you subject to deportation.
 If you’re seeking work, employers may not trust you.